 “Do you not think it wise, Severus Snape, to wait to speak until you have been spoken to?”

 The voice was like ice, and powerful as any Silencing Charm.
 He could think of nothing to say that would make him seem neither weak nor impudent.

 “Tell me, Severus Snape: why have you come here?”

 “To serve you,” Severus said quickly.
 “It is my greatest wish.”

 There was yet another pause.
 “Come face me, Severus.”

 He moved across the room in trepidation, uncertain if the request was a positive sign or not.
-When he reached the other side of the chair, and looked upon Lord Voldemort for the first time, he was glad to be wearing a mask.
-What he had been expecting the Dark Lord to look like, Severus could not say, but certainly more human.
-The white flat, face and snake-like red eyes that he now looked on made his blood run cold.
+When he reached the other side of the chair and looked upon Lord Voldemort for the first time, he was glad to be wearing a mask.
+What he had been expecting the Dark Lord to look like, Severus could not say, but certainly more man than animal.
+The flat face and snake-like red eyes that he now looked on made his blood run cold.

 “Remove your mask,” Voldemort said.
-Severus did so, but not before ensuring that any trace of shock was gone from his face.
+Severus did so slowly, composing himself.
 He might take off the mask put on him by another, but his own face could become one just as easily.

 Voldemort surveyed him for a few moments.

 “Bellatrix tells me you have been of use recently,” he remarked.
-“It was you who provided us with information on Dumbledore’s recruitments, was it not?”
+“It was you who provided us with information on Dumbledore’s recruitment at Hogwarts, was it not?”